Reason Foam Fails #2

 “It was being retrofitted with exterior insulation panels in a pilot energy conservation scheme by the local government.
 But the flammable polyurethane foam has been identified as a major contributory factor behind the scale of the disaster.”

 Foam can have chemical fire retardants in them but they don’t actually prevent the foam from burning - see this new report, Flame retardants in building insulation: a case for re-evaluating building codes, here.
 However, the retardants do poison our environment (See #1 Dangerous Toxic Ingredients).

 In November 2012 a Dubai skyscraper - as blogged by Lloyd Alter in Treehugger here - actually burned down its facade, accelerated by its foam/metal sandwich panels.

+Given all this - it’s important to remind ourselves that there are choices.
 What other possible insulation materials might we use?

 All help prevent fire spread.